ethan-w-foshee/TerraStella/FLOWCHART.md

   end note

   note left of 1.5
-    some sort of optional <br> branch that makes automation <br> go faster or better? end note
+    some sort of optional <br> branch that starts down <br> human management end note

   [*] --> 1